kykz77/CAS/README.md

 Currently, the features include:
 - Evaluating expressions
 - Expanding expressions
+- Factorising expressions
+- Solving algebraic equations symbolically

 The other features which I am working on include:
 - Supporting for implied powers and multiplication
 - Make this program into a CLI thing rather than a code editor thing
-- Factorising expressions
-- Solving algebraic equations symbolically and numerically
+- Solving algebraic equations numerically
 - Format the printing better so it looks less cringe
+- Add support for more variables other than 'x'

 ## Compilation
 The program can be compiled using g++.
 The code below can be run in the terminal in the /src diretory to compile the program.